-Finally, to exclude distributions significantly affected by photo-$z$ outliers, we also use the lower bound $z_\text{low}$ of the redshift bin corresponding to $N_\text{max}$ as a selection criterion.
-In addition, based on the SuGOHI sample, galaxy clusters at very low redshift ($z \lesssim 0.1$) or very high redshift ($z \gtrsim 1$) are very unlikely to create strong lensing effects detectable in HSC images, our target sample.
-In the case where two redshift bins have the exact same number of systems $N_\text{max}$, we use the lower redshift bin value as $z_\text{low}$ since higher photometric redshifts are normally less accurate and consequently a peak at higher redshift might be just due to photo-$z$ outliers than indicating a real galaxy cluster.
-We note that this choice does not affect our first three criteria at all, and that a combination of these criteria is crucial, as detailed below.
+The first seven criteria rely on the fact that the different and complementary photometric redshift algorithms were applied broadly to the same footprint of the network candidates.
+These criteria are highlighted in the photo-$z$ histograms shown in Fig.~\ref{fig:hist_examples}.
+The criterion $z_\text{low}$ was introduced since, based on the SuGOHI sample, galaxy clusters at very low redshift ($z \lesssim 0.1$) or very high redshift ($z \gtrsim 1$) are very unlikely to create strong-lensing effects detectable in the HSC images that make up our target sample.
+In the case where two redshift bins have the exact same number of systems, $N_\text{max}$, we used the lower redshift bin value as $z_\text{low}$ since higher photometric redshifts are normally less accurate; consequently, a peak at higher redshift might be just due to photo-$z$ outliers rather than an actual galaxy cluster.
+We note that this choice does not affect our first three criteria at all and that a combination of these criteria is crucial, as detailed below.

-Since we are only interested in the characterization of strong lensing systems, and because galaxy-scale lenses are in general located in fields with higher density \citep[e.g.,][]{wells24}, we limit the analysis to our 546 visually identified lens candidates.
-Nonetheless, we run the photo-$z$ analysis on the whole set of network candidates with $p \geq 0.1$, as well as 10,000 random positions in the HSC footprint, for comparison and consistency checks.
-This sample of 546 lens candidates contains, based on the considered galaxy cluster catalogs and the visual inspection, 174 and 84 systems, respectively, in a significantly overdense environment.
+Since we are only interested in the characterization of strong-lensing systems, and because galaxy-scale lenses are in general located in fields with higher density \citep[e.g.,][]{wells24}, we limited the analysis to our 546 visually identified lens candidates.
+Nonetheless, we ran the photo-$z$ analysis on the whole set of network candidates with $p \geq 0.1$, as well as 10,000 random positions in the HSC footprint, for comparison and consistency checks.
+Based on the considered galaxy cluster catalogs and the visual inspection, this sample of 546 lens candidates contains, 174 and 84 systems, respectively, in a significantly overdense environment.

 We show in Fig.~\ref{fig:photozcomparison_orighist} the distribution obtained for our eight introduced selection criteria.
 This highlights the difference between systems in overdensities (blue and green) compared to those in the field (orange and magenta), and consequently the effectiveness of our selection criteria.
-For comparison, we show in gray the inferred values from 10,000 randoms positions in the HSC footprint.
+For comparison, we show in gray the inferred values from 10,000 random positions in the HSC footprint.
 This confirms also findings from \citet{wells24} that lenses are in general in overdense environments.